mhs95/football_analytics/README.md

 # football_analytics

 ## Overview
-This repository contains code to scrape, store and analyse all squad, player and player-match level statistics for the 2021-2022 English Premier League season from [FBREF](https://fbref.com/en/).
+This repository contains code to scrape, store and analyse all squad, player and player-match level statistics for the 2021-2022 English Premier League (EPL) season from [FBREF](https://fbref.com/en/).
 Currently the scraped data is limited to the following teams:
   - Arsenal F.C.
   - Chelsea F.C.